SEO ·

 4. Rewrite or redirect articles

-Once you’ve made a decision for each page, it’s time for some manual work to unwind the duplicate content.
+Once you’ve made a decision for each page, it’s time for some manual work to unwind the duplicate content that appears for the same set of keywords or search intents.

 For articles that you plan to get rid of, you need to delete them and 301 redirect them to the main page’s URL.